georgebro/KnowMe-App/README.md

 # JavaFX
 # JDBC
 # MySQL
-JavaFX applications with a graphical interface and full functionality so with a special graphical editor Scene Builder and a database connection MySQL
+Javafx applications with a graphical interface and full functionality, with a special graphical editor, Scene Builde,r and a database connection to Mysql
-JavaFX applications with a graphical interface and registering new users with full functionality, database connection MySQL Also with a special graphical editor Scene Builder and animation
+Javafx applications with a graphical interface and registering new users with full functionality, database connection to Mysql
+Also, with a special graphical editor, Scene Builde,r and animation